 “Oh yes – lots.
 I keep a visual diary and notebooks.
 I love reading and researching and I guess I’ve got half a dozen books that I’ve started; clouds is one of those.
 I see all sorts of beauty and all sorts of weirdness in all sorts of places.
 I love writing down ideas – and often they don’t come to anything but they’re there.
 And it’s that act of doing as well.
 My mother and I used to make lists; lists of things we wanted to do or get and it was just that whole fantasy and dreaminess and that was enough, but I guess maybe it should lead to something because I can’t just stay dreamy all the time.

-Well I don’t know about that.
+Well I don’t know about that; dreamy seems pretty good to me.
 To see more of Vicky’s work check out her Insta @vicky_dennison.
 Images Copyright Vicky Dennison.

 Words Copyright Vicky Dennison and David Hume.